rcemper/Beyond-Server-Limits/README.md

 #### Remember:
 the command you submit is executed in a subprocess
 It is a single shot and you have to providea all required parameters
-my personal prefence on Windows:
+my personal preference on Windows:
 ````
 ??> :Start https://community.intersystems.com
 ````